More-E64-Projects/as-the-crow-flies-expo/README.md

 To clone the repo to your personal machine please do the following:

 - create a folder where you want to project to be saved.
-- copy the HTTPS or SHH link then
+- copy the HTTPS or SSH link then
 - `git clone` 'url'
 - then `cd frontend`
 - type `npm i` to install all the dependancies